Making Sense of the Rising Rate of Auto Accidents in the US and NC

 There are a number of plausible reasons for the dramatic increase in auto accident fatalities between 2014 and 2015 and between 2015 and 2016.
 By analyzing these reasons, we, as a society, may be able to find solutions to this problem before another increase occurs in 2017.
 One possible reason for the increase is the increased use of handheld technology, and the distractions of texting, social media, and even complex GPS technologies.

 Another probable cause is the fact that gas prices have gone down along with the rate of unemployment.
 More people are working, meaning more traffic during the morning and evening commute.
-More people can afford gas for their vehicles (thanks to having a job and lower gas prices), meaning that there is more travel and traffic in general.
+More people can afford gas for their vehicles (thanks to having a job and lower gas prices), meaning that there are more travel and traffic in general.

 There is some evidence supporting this because it was reported that people drove 3.5% more miles in 2015 than they did in 2014.
 While fatalities increased more than they had in half a decade, the miles driven increased by more than they had in a quarter of a decade.
 It makes sense that the number of auto collision deaths would increase substantially alongside the increase in traffic.
 Further, the decrease in unemployment impacts more than the work commute traffic and the ability to travel.
 It also allows people to afford distracting technologies, and to go out and enjoy themselves, potentially with drinking.
 Even when there is a designated sober driver, intoxicated passengers are less likely to make positive decisions about buckling up, which could further contribute to fatalities when collisions do occur.